levinskyea/fcfs-scheduling/README.md

 # ITPLATECH22

-This is our repository for our final requirement for the Operating System Algoritm.
+This is our repository for our final requirement for the Operating System Algoritm.</br>
 Made by the following students:
 Aligway, Levin Skye J.
 Cuetara, Mel Allen